ponylang/pony-tutorial/getting-started/hello-world.md

-# Hello World: Your first Pony program
+# Hello World: Your First Pony Program

 Now that you've successfully installed the Pony compiler, let's start programming!
 Our first program will be a very traditional one.
 We're going to